-The name of the file created by the TNC consists of the old file name and the extension nc.
+The name of the file created by the TNC consists of the old file name plus the extension nc.
 Example:

-- File name of the FK program: HEBEL.H - File name of the conversational dialog program converted by the TNC:HEBEL nc.h
+- File name of the FK program: LEVER.H - File name of the conversational dialog program converted by the TNC: LEVER nc.h

-The resolution of the created conversational program is
+The resolution of the created conversational program is 0.1 μm.

-The converted program includes the comment after the converted NC blocks SNR and a number.
+The converted program includes the comment SNR and a number after the converted NC blocks.
 The number indicates the block number of the FK program from which the respective conversational block was calculated.